ivanleey/rover_assignment/README.md

 You will have 4 days to complete the assignment.
 Once you have completed your solution, please reply with a link to a github repository.

-The goal of this assignment is to build the Rover login page with public and protected routes.
+The goal of this assignment is to build the Judo login page with public and protected routes.

 ## Prerequisite